pipitone/cv/README.md

 - **Course Developer**, 2012
   *Mozilla, Toronto*

-	Developed course materials for the Python programmming lessons of the Software Carpentry project <http://software-carpentry.org>.
+	Developed course materials for the Python programming lessons of the Software Carpentry project <http://software-carpentry.org>.

-- **Software Developer**, 2005-2007
+- **Software Developer**, 2006-2007
   *The Jonah Group, Toronto*

 	Developed a "data warehouse" database to allow efficient claims reporting by Blue Cross of Michigan.

-- **Software Developer**, 2004-2005
+- **Software Developer**, 2004-2006
   *Fidalia Networks, Mississauga*

 	Designed and developed an application for remote technical support.
-Other responsibilies included configuring and managing company networking and wireless broadband radio infrastructure.
+Other responsibilities included configuring and managing company networking and wireless broadband radio infrastructure.

 - **Software Developer**, 2003-2004